Aberdeen Parish, New Brunswick: Local service districts

-Both LSDs assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both LSDs assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Aberdeen Parish

 The local service district of the parish of Aberdeen originally comprised the entire parish.

 It was established 23 November 1966 to assess for fire protection.
 Community services were added on 20 December 1967.

-Today Aberdeen additionally assesses for community & recreation services.
+In 2020, Aberdeen additionally assessed for community & recreation services.
 The taxing authority is 207.00 Aberdeen.

 LSD advisory committee: Yes.
-Chair Gailen Allan has sat on the WVRSC board since at least 2015.
+Chair Gailen Allan sat on the WVRSC board from at least 2015.

 Glassville

-Glassville comprises an irregular area around the junction of Route 107, Route 580, and the Centre Glassville Road.
+Glassville comprised an irregular area around the junction of Route 107, Route 580, and the Centre Glassville Road.

 The LSD was established on 18 December 1974 to add street lighting and first aid & ambulance services.

-Today Glassville additionally assesses for street lighting.
+In 2020, Glassville additionally assesses for street lighting.
 The taxing authority is 223.00 Glassville.

 LSD advisory committee: Yes.
-Chair Brent Pearson has sat on the WVRSC board since at least 2015.
+Chair Brent Pearson sat on the WVRSC board from at least 2015.